Insurance 101: Plain-English Library

 HMO (Health Maintenance Organization)

-HMOs are strict but usually cheaper.
+HMOs are strict, localized networks.
 You must stay inside their specific network of doctors and hospitals.
-Furthermore, you have to pick a Primary Care Physician (PCP).
-If you want to see a specialist (like a dermatologist), you must get a permission slip (a referral) from your PCP first.
-If you go out of network, you pay 100%.
+Furthermore, you are usually required to pick a Primary Care Physician (PCP).
+If you want to see a specialist (like a dermatologist or cardiologist), you must get a permission slip (a referral) from your PCP first.
+If you go out-of-network with an HMO, the insurance pays 0%—you are responsible for the entire bill.

 PPO (Preferred Provider Organization)

-PPOs offer freedom, but they cost more.
+PPOs offer freedom and flexibility, but they cost significantly more per month.
 You do not need referrals to see specialists.
-You can go to any doctor you want.
-If you see a doctor that is 'Out-of-Network', the insurance will still pay a portion of the bill (though less than if you stayed in-network).
+You can go directly to any doctor you want.
+Most importantly, if you see a doctor that is 'Out-of-Network', the insurance will still pay a portion of the bill (though less than if you stayed in-network).

 Stop reading, start solving.